-Every space in the home need to have a panorama created within it to capture the space visually in the images and to gather laser measurement data.
-The only exceptions to this rule are spaces that are not big enough to enter.
-Walk in closets need to be measured but broom closets do not.
+Every space in the home needs to be scanned.
+This means the space will be captured visually and have laser measurement data.
 Connecting spaces like hallways and landings are critical to drafting the property and must always be captured.

 Step 9 – Troubleshooting Procedure

 If you experience any problems while using the survey app there are a few easy things you can do that may fix it.

 - Tap the refresh button.
 This will reload the app from the camera.
 No data is lost and the app will start exactly where it left off.

 - Restart the smart device by powering it off completely.
 This will reboot the smart device and close all other applications that are running